 Overall folks, you need to know, the sacrificial system of the past, present, and future never was designed for intentional sin only unintentional sin.
 Intentional sin always led to stoning…to death (on the testimony of 2 or 3 witnesses).
 Instant spiritual and physical death.
 How much worse do you think it will be for you if you intentionally sin after knowing about the grace of God through the death of His Son, Yeshua/Jesus (Hebrews 10:26-39)?
 Repentance is serious.
 Don’t be like a dog that goes back to his vomit “for it would have been better for them not to have know the way of righteousness, than having known it, to turn from the holy commandment delivered to them.”
 (Proverbs 26:11; 2 Peter 2:21-22)

-Be a living sacrifice – die to your flesh (Romans 12:1-2) for the flesh is temporary.
+In the meantime, we are implored throughout the New Testament to be a living sacrifice – to die to our flesh (Romans 12:1-2) for the flesh is temporary.
 The Spirit is eternal beckoning your allegiance to Him forevermore.
-Love God and others the way He wants to be loved.
-Shalom and Amen.
+God will use a variety of symbols and resources to help you remember that sin must cost something substantial, His Son.
+Don’t take that sacrifice lightly, instead, love God and others the way He defines love.